Don Arden

 Don Arden (born Harry Levy; 4 January 1926 – 21 July 2007) was an English music manager, agent, and businessman.
-He managed the careers of rock acts such as Jerry Lee Lewis, Little Richard, Gene Vincent, Air Supply, Small Faces, The Move, Black Sabbath, Electric Light Orchestra, and Trickster.
+He managed the careers of rock acts such as Jerry Lee Lewis, Little Richard, Gene Vincent, Air Supply, Small Faces, the Move, Black Sabbath, Electric Light Orchestra, and Trickster.

 Arden gained a reputation in Britain for his aggressive, sometimes illegal business tactics which led to him being called "Mr Big", the "English Godfather" and the "Al Capone of Pop".
 His success story turned sour when his violent 'negotiating' methods and questionable accounting caught up with him, and he became estranged from members of his own family.

 He was married to Hope Shaw, a former ballet dancer/teacher, who died in 1999.
 He was the father of David Levy and Sharon Osbourne.

 Early life and career

-Arden was born Harry Levy on 4 January 1926, into a Jewish family in Cheetham Hill, Manchester, the son of Sarah "Sally" (née Black) and Lazarus Levy, a factory machinist.
+Arden was born Harry Levy on 4 January 1926, into a Jewish family in Cheetham Hill, Manchester, the son of Sarah "Sally" (née Black, later Urbanowitz) and Lazarus Levy, a factory machinist.
 Arden began his show-business career when he was 13 years old as a singer and stand-up comic after (allegedly) briefly attending the Royal College of Music.
 In 1944, he changed his name from Harry Levy to Don Arden.
 After being demobilized from the British Army at the end of World War II, Arden returned to civilian life to develop his show-business career from 1946 to 1953.

 Arden worked as an entertainer on the British variety circuit.
 He impersonated singers such as Enrico Caruso and film actors known for gangster roles, such as Edward G. Robinson and George Raft.
 On weekends, Yiddish-speaking Arden impressed Jewish audiences with his Al Jolson routine.
 Arden reputedly sang lead vocals with The Canadians on "Blue Suede Shoes" for the Embassy label, on which he tried to impersonate Elvis Presley.
 Arden also appeared as a guest with the Black and White Minstrels.
-In 1954, he became a showbiz agent after realising it would be more profitable.
+In 1954, he became a showbiz agent, after realising it would be more profitable.
 He began his career organising Hebrew folk song contests, then started putting together his own shows.